BassemMagdi0007/Assignment-2.1-Compute-Blood-Types/README.md

 with open(output_filename, 'w') as outfile:
     json.dump(results, outfile, indent=4)
 ```
-As stated before the output in the files will be in the format:
+The final format of the output in the files:
 ```python
 [
     {